biomejs/biome/CONTRIBUTING.md

 #### `cargo codegen analyzer`

-This command will detect linter rules declared in the `analyzers` and `assists` directories in `rome_analyze`, regenerate the index modules `analyzers.rs` and `assists.rs` to import these files, and update the registry builder function in `registry.rs` to include all these rules.
+This command will detect linter rules declared in the `analyzers` and `assists` directories in `biome_analyze`, regenerate the index modules `analyzers.rs` and `assists.rs` to import these files, and update the registry builder function in `registry.rs` to include all these rules.
 It will also regenerate the configuration of the rules.

 #### `cargo coverage`